andersondias/multiplatform-sidekiq/README.md

 - crystal_app
 - ruby_app

-you should use command `tail -f tmp/output.txt` to see every new line writed on tmp/output.txt
+You may use `tail -f tmp/output.txt` to follow every new line written on the output file.

 ## Sidekiq Web